Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Mobility

-Roof-top tents and 4×4’s are a great marriage but they fit on almost any vehicle.
+Roof-top tents and 4x4s are a great marriage but they fit on almost any vehicle.
 There’s even a Skycamp Mini Roof-Top Tent from iKamper that fits on compact cars.

 Truck, family sedan, SUV, compact… You can mount them on trailers too.
 All you need is a suitable roof rack to mount them to.
 Roof-top tents are heavier than your average ground tent so aftermarket roof racks like those from Yakima and Thule may be needed to accommodate the extra weight.

 Wondering if the roof or roof rack of your vehicle can support the weight of a roof-top tent?
-Most cars can due to manufacturer safety requirements though you should be sure to check your manufacturer’s recommendations.
+The manufacturer’s safety requirements for cars make them structurally suitable for handling the weight of most roof-top tents though you should be sure to check your manufacturer’s recommendations.

 Weathering the Storms

-There are softshell and hardshell roof-top tents.
-The hardshell versions offer more protection in bad weather though both versions are waterproof and made from sturdier, heavier materials than the average ground tent.
+There are soft-shell rooftop tents and hard-shell rooftop tents.
+The hard-shells offer more protection than a soft-shell tent in bad weather though both versions are waterproof and made from sturdier, heavier materials than most ground tents.

-Roof-top tents are not only waterproof they’re capable of handling strong winds and with a roof-top tent, you don’t have to worry about water from heavy downpours pooling up and swamping your tent.
+Roof-top tents are great in inclement weather.
+Not only are they waterproof, they’re capable of handling strong winds and with a roof-top tent, you don’t have to worry about water from heavy downpours pooling up and swamping your tent.
 Snowbanks are less of a problem too but please don’t camp in a blizzard.

 Seek shelter during severe storms.
 They should be avoided as they should in all camping situations.